 The 1980s was a time of great affluence and unabashed consumerism, when the New York art market grew exponentially and the selling prices for contemporary art reached seemingly absurd heights.
 Rather than reject this environment of commodification, or isolate themselves from the art world, as had many Abstract Expressionists, Basquiat and Schnabel embraced the glitter and the noise fully.

 Nevertheless, this criticism did little to dampen the style's success, and its decline was a result of the movement's over-production and the collapse of the market at the end of the 1980s.
 Artists, critics, and the art market -- all intent on making money and/or reputations -- conspired to hasten its end.
 Scholars have not yet sorted out the exact placement of Neo-Expressionism in the art historical narrative.
 Some see the movement as a kind of late manifestation of modernism, while others see it as the end of modernism.
 Theorists Arthur Danto and Frederic Jameson place it within the context of postmodernism with its self-aware, surface-oriented banality and use of pastiche.
 And there are others who emphasize Neo-Expressionism's role in the transition from modernism to postmodernism, pointing to the two major artists whose work persisted through the collapse of the 1980s art bubble:and .
-True to the postmodernist stance of pluralism and eclecticism, both of these artists were able to simultaneously sustain multiple styles, including the traditional application of paint, even if tongue-in-cheek and thus more conceptually based.
-Enthusiasm for Neo-Expressionism was being subsumed by emerging discussions of, for example, the need for the inclusion of more female artists as well as new directions in .
+Both were able to simultaneously sustain multiple styles, including the traditional application of paint, even if in tongue-in-cheek and thus more conceptually based manner.
+In any case, enthusiasm for Neo-Expressionism was being steadily subsumed by emerging discussions of, for example, the need for the inclusion of more female artists as well as new directions in .